 There is something to be said for each product, but ultimately it is about what age your children are and what you want them to spend their time on.

-And possibly whether they have an alternative for some functions of a tablet.
+And possibly whether they have an alternative to some functions of one tablets.

 Always something to do for the holidays or rainy day?